Eric Ledell Smith

 Eric Ledell Smith (1949 – 2008) was an American historian and author.
 He served as Commissioner for the Pennsylvania Historical and Museum Commission.
 He was part of a presentation on Frederick Douglass aired on C-SPAN.

 Smith was born in Detroit, Michigan.
 He was inspired by his grandmother, poet Florence Brown.
 At the time of his death he was working on the Trailblazers: Innovative African Americans in Pennsylvania History project writing profiles of historical figures.

-He wrote about subjects of Pennsylvania and African American history including books on Bert Williams, Black Opera, African American theaters, the State Museum of Pennsylvania, civil rights movement in Pennsylvania, and an article on the Chester Race Riot.
+He has written about Pennsylvania and African American history including books on Bert Williams, Black Opera, African American theaters, the State Museum of Pennsylvania, civil rights movement in Pennsylvania, and an article on the Chester Race Riot.